-A joint committee composed of graduate advisers from the College of Communication and the Language and Area Center for Latin American Studies selects students for admission.
+A joint committee composed of graduate advisers from the College of Communication and the Teresa Lozano Long Institute of Latin American Studies selects students for admission.
 For more information about the joint program, write to the Office of the Communication/Latin American Studies Program, College of Communication, The University of Texas at Austin, Austin, Texas 78712-1094.

 Master of Arts/Doctor of Jurisprudence